 A Blade of Grass In Fellowship

-A Blade of Grass In Fellowship gathers a working group of artists, practitioners, and cultural organizers to explore key facets and processes of socially engaged art.
+A Blade of Grass In Fellowship gathers a working group of practitioners, collectives, and artist-led organizations to explore key facets and processes of socially engaged art.

 Artists Mildred Beltré and Oasa DuVerney, of the collective Brooklyn Hi-Art!
 Machine, install their fence weaving to the perimeter of the Weeksville Heritage Center as part of a collaborative project commissioned through ABoG’s 2021 Curriculum for the Future public programming.